behavure/behavure-docs/src/content/docs/edge_iq/start/00-overview.md

 ### How to Get Started

-If you are new to Lyft Data, begin by installing and running the Server to establish the core environment.
+If you are new to Edge iq, begin by installing and running the Server to establish the core environment.
 From there, you can set up your first Job to read from a simple source (such as a local file) and deliver it to a target of your choice.
 This initial exercise provides a hands-on introduction before you move on to more advanced capabilities like scheduling, partitioning, or complex transformations.

 ### Next Steps